stellarscripts/stellar_firma_transcripts/_posts/2019-08-23-stellarfirma-season1q-a.md

 #### TIM

 Yep, so, letters to Jennifer Haufek, 123 Foot in your Mouth Street, Brighton.

 Question from Nomen:

-> "If Stellar Firma hadn't been renewed, would episode 25 ended with David 7 getting recycled?"
+>"If Stellar Firma hadn't been renewed, would episode 25 [have] ended with David 7 getting recycled?"

 #### BEN